The Girl Is Mine

 "The Girl Is Mine" is a song recorded by the American singer-songwriter Michael Jackson and the English singer-songwriter and musician Paul McCartney for Jackson's sixth solo album, Thriller.
 The track was written and co-produced by Jackson and produced by Quincy Jones.
 The song was recorded at Westlake Studios, Los Angeles, from April 14 to 16, 1982 and was released on October 18 of that same year as the album's first single.
 The year before, Jackson and McCartney had recorded "Say Say Say" and "The Man" for the latter's fifth solo album, Pipes of Peace (1983).

 "The Girl Is Mine" achieved success in the music charts.
 Aside from topping the R&B singles chart, the single peaked at number two on the Billboard Hot 100 and number eight in the UK.
 The song also reached number one in Spain.
 By 1984, it had sold 1.3 million copies, and was eventually certified Gold by the Recording Industry Association of America, for shipments of 1,000,000 units.
 Despite the song's success, it received generally mixed reviews from critics who considered it to be the weakest song on Thriller.

 "The Girl Is Mine" has been the subject of two plagiarism lawsuits, the first in 1984 and again in 1993.
 Both instances required Jackson to testify in court, and each lawsuit was decided in favor of the singer and his record label.

-In 2008, for the 25th anniversary edition of Thriller, Black Eyed Peas singer will.i.am remixed "The Girl Is Mine".
+In 2008, for the 25th anniversary edition of Thriller, Black Eyed Peas singer will.i.am remixed "The Girl Is Mine" using the original Hayvenhurst solo demo.
 The remix received generally unfavorable reviews from music critics.